burkinaSat-1/BurkinaSat-1/README.md

 In the Input Controls tab:
 Ensure the DC Remove checkbox is checked.
 Adjust RF, IF and BB gains according to your needs.
-Common values that usually work on HackRF, depending on the noise around the antenna and the strength of the satellite signal are shown below.
+Common values that usually work on RTL-SDR, depending on the noise around the antenna and the strength of the satellite signal are shown below.
 However, playing around with these values to find the optimal combination of gains is recommended.
 * RF: 0 dB, IF: 16 dB, BB: 20 to 32 dB
 * RF: 0 dB, IF: 24 dB, BB: 20 to 24 dB
 * RF: 14 dB, IF: 16 dB, BB: 20 to 24 dB